 How long can I store bags of Fertile Fibre?

-You can store Fertile Fibre growing mediums for up to nine months.
+Stored properly, Fertile Fibre growing mediums last for up to nine months.
 Fertilizers last up to two years.

-Storage should be under the right conditions— outside, preferable off the ground, and out of direct sunlight.
-A cool dry shed is ideal— but not under the staging in the greenhouse.
+Storage should be under the right conditions: cool, dark, outside and preferable off the ground.
+This is because Fertile Fibre composts are organic, with nutrients that will degrade in hot sun and direct sunlight.
+A cool dry shed is ideal but not under the staging in the greenhouse.
 Once opened, reseal the bag.

 What is slow release?

 Slow release refers to the nutrients in our composts.
 This is the plant food content which is held within the growing medium.
 Its rate of release depends on moisture and heat.

 Is transporting coir from Sri Lanka actually environmentally-friendly?

 Considerable effort and good technology ensures that coir is shipped very efficiently.
 We only transport by sea, which has relatively low impact.
 One container brings 285 cubic metres of finished material.
 It is also dehydrated in Sri Lanka to reduce bulk even more.